ayoayco/mnswpr/README.md

 ✨ We don't always necessarily *need* JS frameworks (or TS) ✨

-✨ Even subtle UI changes *can improve* user experience ✨
+✨ Even subtle UI changes *can improve* user gameplay experience ✨

 ✨ There's more ways to break you're app than you are initially aware of ✨